yucel1993/lambdaFileCheck/README.md

+# AWS Lambda S3 File Handler

+This project implements an AWS Lambda function that processes files uploaded to an S3 bucket.
+The Lambda function detects the MIME type of the uploaded files and organizes them into specific folders based on their type.

 ### Project Setup
+- Replace `<your-bucket-name>` with the actual name of your S3 bucket in the IAM policy sections.
-in this repo, do `mkdir python` execute following
+- in this repo, do `mkdir python`
+- execute following
 ```
 pip install python-magic -t python/
 pip install libmagic -t python/